McSquanchy/webpr-fs21-toolbox/toolbox.md

 * Classifies objects similar to a type
 * Manages shared properties
 * Is itself an object
-* Can be checked, e.g. by instanceof
+* Can be checked, e.g by instanceof

 ## New